csdms/bmi/docs/source/bmi.spec.rst

    :ref:`get_grid_rank`             Get the number of dimensions of a computational grid.
    :ref:`get_grid_size`             Get the total number of elements of a computational grid.
    :ref:`get_grid_type`             Get the grid type as a string.
-   :ref:`get_grid_coordinate_names` Get the name of each node coordinate of a grid.
-   :ref:`get_grid_coordinate_units` Get the units of each node coordinate of a grid.
    :ref:`get_grid_shape`            Get the dimensions of a computational grid.
    :ref:`get_grid_spacing`          Get the spacing between grid nodes.
    :ref:`get_grid_origin`           Get the origin of a grid.
-   :ref:`get_grid_x`                Get the locations of a grid's nodes in dimension 1.
+   :ref:`get_grid_coordinate_names` Get the name of each node coordinate of a grid.
-   :ref:`get_grid_y`                Get the locations of a grid's nodes in dimension 2.
+   :ref:`get_grid_coordinate_units` Get the units of each node coordinate of a grid.
-   :ref:`get_grid_z`                Get the locations of a grid's nodes in dimension 3.
+   :ref:`get_grid_coordinate`       Get the location of each node of a single grid coordinate.
    :ref:`get_grid_node_count`       Get the number of nodes in the grid.
    :ref:`get_grid_edge_count`       Get the number of edges in the grid.
    :ref:`get_grid_face_count`       Get the number of faces in the grid.